- What graduate programmes does the School of Physical and Mathematical Sciences offer?

 Can I join NTU as a visiting graduate student?

+Yes.
 A "non-graduating student" is a current postgraduate student from another educational institution who joins NTU on a temporary basis, usually to complete a short-term research project.
-Under the regulations imposed by the Ministry of Manpower, all such students must hold a Training Employment Pass (TEP) during their research period in NTU.